bhisaac/5eFP/5eFP-SRD.md

 ### Guild Merchant

-You begin a game session with a merchant's bag capable of storing up to 5 trade goods without them counting against the number of equipment slots you have.
+You begin a game session with a merchant's bag with 5 slots.
+Anything stored in this bag does not count against the number of equipment slots you have.
 You do not have access to the contents of the merchant's bag during an encounter.

 ### Military Rank